Unity-Technologies/com.unity.probuilder/README.md

 git clone https://github.com/procore3d/upm-package-probuilder.git com.unity.probuilder
 ```

-At this point your directory structure should look like so:
+At this point your directory structure should something like this:

 ```
 C:/Users/karl/dev
-|_ unity
 |_ probuilder2
   |_ art_source
   |_ build